 Tracy Hogg first introduced the concept called “wake to sleep” in her book Secrets of the Baby Whisperer: How to Calm, Connect, and Communicate With Your Baby.
-Tracy suggests in her book that a number of babies who wake frequently at naptime and at night are habitual wakers — that is, they’re waking out of habit, and not out of hunger or distress.
-According to Tracy, habitual wakers tend to wake at roughly the same times each night, and they tend to wake from their naps about 30 or 40 minutes after falling asleep.
+Tracy suggests in her book that a number of babies who wake frequently at naptime and at night are habitual wakers.
+That is, they’re waking out of habit, and not out of hunger or distress.
+According to Tracy, habitual wakers tend to wake at roughly the same time each night, and they tend to wake from their naps about 30 or 40 minutes after falling asleep.

 Does this sound like your baby?
 If so, she may be a habitual waker.
-This would explain why her naps are so short, why she often wakes seeming tired and cranky, and why you just can’t get her on a nap schedule.
+This would explain why her naps are so short, why she often wakes up tired and cranky, and why you just can’t get her on a nap schedule.
 She’s waking out of habit, and not because she’s actually had enough sleep.
 It’s not a coincidence, however, that it’s 30 to 40 minutes later.
-Your baby may not be able (yet) to transition to her next sleep cycle without your help, or she may not expect to be required to do it on her own, depending on her age.
+Your baby may not be able (yet) to transition to her next sleep cycle without your help, or she may not expect to be required to do it on her own.
 She wakes 30-40 minutes because that’s how long her sleep cycle is and some people can set a clock to it!

 It’s important to remember that the “wake to sleep” method is used to solve the problem of habitual waking.
 Before using this method, it’s important to make sure that your baby isn’t waking out of hunger, illness, or discomfort.
 If you’ve ruled out those causes, however, it’s safe to try the “wake to sleep” method.

 How You Can Use the “Wake to Sleep” Method to Lengthen Naps